rougin/combustor/README.md

 ### `create:view`

-Creates a new view template.
+Create a new view template.

 **Arguments**

-* `name` - name of the database table
+* `table` - name of the database table

 **Options**